Mohsnmonji/mohsnmonji.github.io/about-me.md

 </p>

 <p>
-    My research has been supported by
+    My doctoral research has been supported by
     <a href="https://www.concordia.ca" target="_blank">Concordia University</a>,
     the <a href="https://frq.gouv.qc.ca/" target="_blank">Fonds de recherche du Québec – Société et Culture (FRQSC)</a>,
     the <a href="https://www.ciqss.org" target="_blank">Quebec Interuniversity Centre for Social Statistics (QICSS)</a>,